yutianjian/yutianjian.github.io/index.md

 Bridge score calculator for bridge scoring when you play bridge.

-## (6) Chess Baron
+## (6) SUPERB CHESS BOARD

 ![图标](ChessPGN.png)

-Chess Baron is macOS Version, iChessBaron is for iPad/iPhone (iOS).
+SUPERB CHESS BOARD is macOS Version, SUPER CHESS BOARD is for iPad/iPhone (iOS).

-Chess Baron is a iMac application which allows you to view and create PGN format chess games and visualizes moves from its notation.
+SUPERB CHESS BOARD is a iMac application which allows you to view and create PGN format chess games and visualizes moves from its notation.

 It has training mode.